So, What exactly is Drupal?

 Drupal is a free and open-source content-management framework written in PHP which is distributed under the GNU General Public License which guarantees the end-user the freedom to share, copy & modify the architecture as per his/her needs.

 The standard Drupal Core includes basic features like user account registration, menu management, RSS feeds, taxonomy, page layout customization, themes, media management, caching features, advanced search, workflow tools, release updates and system integration.
-It automatically notifies the administrator about newer versions, modules & themes & ensures that administrators & web developers are abreast of its recent updates & releases.
+It automatically notifies the administrator about newer versions, modules & themes & ensures that administrators & laravel developers are abreast of its recent updates & releases.
 Drupal core installation can serve as a simple website, a single/multi blog, an internet forum or a community website providing user-specific content.

 Today, Drupal has more than 1 million members & 31,000 developers in its kitty & its popularity is rapidly growing around the world!